jcontini/facebook-friends-map/README.md

 It works like this:
 1. Open your friends list page (on m.facebook.com), save it (index.html) create a list of all of your friends as `index.json`
 2. Download each of your friends profiles (on mbasic.facebook.com) and parse/organize all data as `profiles.json`
-3. Look for the 'Current City' and 'Address' fields on each profile and save them to `locations.json`.
+3. Look for the 'Current City' and 'Address' fields on each profile and save them to `friend_locations.json`.
-4. Geocode each unique location and add Latitude/Longitude to `locations.json`.
+4. Geocode each unique location and add Latitude/Longitude to `points.geojson`.
 It uses the Mapbox Geocoding API to do this, so you need a Mapbox API key.
-Be sure to either use pipenv environments with a `.env` file, or open the python file to manually put in your Mapbox API key.
+Be sure to either use pipenv environments with a `.env` file, or open `extract.py` to manually put in your Mapbox API key.
-5. Creates a map!
-Using `template-map.html` as a base, the script will create `friends-map.html` with your Mapbox API key, and map out `locations.json` which is now enriched with geodata.
-The result is a moveable, searchable map as you see in the example screenshot.
+5. Creates `friends-map.html`, using `template-map.html` as the base and your Mapbox API key to render the map.
+The result is a moveable, searchable map of your friends all over the world!

 ## Installation
-You'll need to have python, pip, and [Google Chrome](https://www.google.com/chrome/) installed to use this tool.
+You'll need to have python, pipenv, and [Google Chrome](https://www.google.com/chrome/) installed to use this tool.
 Once that's all set up:

 1. Clone this repository
 2. `cd` into the cloned folder